 Although Hempel has often been credited for bringing explanation at the center stage of research in post-war philosophy of science, it was Nagel’s historico-critical approach to logic and philosophy of science that brought the topic to the attention of Hempel and, indirectly, to the discipline at large.
 This genealogical narrative about the re-emergence of scientific explanation shows that a historical approach to the philosophy of science is an enrichment to the discipline.
 The concepts and methods that philosophers of science use to approach science, or that scientists use to understand their own reasoning, are the result of intellectual decisions from the past.
-Consequently, a critical reflection of scientific reasoning should scrutinize these earlier historical decisions.
-Nagel’s Logic course and its important effect on philosophy of science as a field are a good example of this.
+Consequently, a critical reflection of scientific reasoning should scrutinize these historical decisions.
+Nagel’s Logic course and its important effect on philosophy of science as a field is a good example of this.

 4.6.
 References